Overview

 Q: Can I edit a version or replace a version?

-A: If you are Content Contributor or above, you can change the content status or notes on a version.
-The name of a version cannot be changed and versions cannot be replaced.
+A: If you are Content Contributor or above, you can change a version's content status or notes.
+The name of a version cannot be changed, and versions cannot be replaced.

 Q: If I’m working on a version, can I “check it out”?
 And check it back in when I’m finished?

-A: Firmex doesn’t have a check in/check out feature.
-However, a content admin can take a document offline or manually change permissions for other users to content viewer for a time (but then has to change them back later).
-Or the user can add notes or use a content status of “Checked Out” to indicate to other users that they shouldn’t work on that version.
+A: Firmex does not have a "check in/check out" feature.
+However, a Content Administrator can take a document offline or manually change the permissions of other users to Content Viewer for a period of time (and change them back later) to avoid changes while a document is being worked on.
+Alternatively, a user could add a note or a content status of “Checked Out” to indicate to other users that a version is currently being worked on.

 Q: Do users get emails when new versions are uploaded?

-A: The document activity emails will include notifications about new versions being uploaded, based on user permissions.
+A: Document activity emails will include notifications about new versions being uploaded based on user permissions.
 Document activity emails will not go out to Content Viewers when new versions are added.

 Q: Can I change the content status of individual versions?
 Or just the whole document?